sipss/AlpsNMR/README.md

-# NIHSnmr
+# AlpsNMR

-`NIHSnmr` is an R package that can load Bruker and JDX samples as well as preprocess them.
+`AlpsNMR` is an R package that can load Bruker and JDX samples as well as preprocess them.

 It includes functions for region exclusion, normalization, peak detection & integration and